learn-co-curriculum/dsc-bias-variance-trade-off-lab/README.md

 """
 ```

-    '\nThese numbers indicate that the bias increases, but the variance\ndecreases.
-This indicates that the model is not overfitting, however\nit might be overfitting.\n'

 ## Overfit a new model by creating additional features by raising current features to various powers.

 Use `PolynomialFeatures` with degree 3.